utopia-foss/utopia/doc/getting_started/tutorial.rst

       plt.savefig(out_path)
       plt.close()

-Now, you still need to adapt the plot configuration from above because the path to python file (module) containing the plotting function is not set correctly yet.
+Lastly, we still need to adapt the plot configuration from above, because the path to the python file (module) containing the plotting function is not yet correctly set.
 So, adapt the parameter:

 .. code-block:: yaml

     module_file: ~/utopia_FFM_timeseries_plots.py  # Choose the path, where you created the plot function!

-Now, everything is ready and set such that the multiverse data you have created in the previous run can be evaluated.
+Now everything is ready and set such that the multiverse data you have created in the previous run can be evaluated.
 To do this, type the following command into your terminal:

 .. code-block:: console